5 Strategies for the Picky Eater

 First, you need to make sure that among the foods you’re putting on your children’s plates, there is at least one food you know they each like.
 If you know your child is a picky eater, the intentional removal of stress for children receiving a plate filled with unfamiliar foods they have never seen or have already decided they dislike, is a powerful tool.

 Second, while variety is a great way to expose your children to new and different foods, you need to take reasonable portion sizes into account.
 Toddler portions can be quite small, which is okay.
 A single green bean, a tablespoon of rice, etc. are adequate samplings to try.
-Thus, if you’re hoping to introduce something new, you will notice the most success with a single bit-sized piece versus a huge serving.
+Thus, if you’re hoping to introduce something new, you will notice the most success with a single bite-sized piece versus a huge serving.

 Trust your children.
 When little ones are unsure about what is in front of them, eating can feel quite scary.
 Combining the insecure feeling with intense pressure from parents to eat can lead to overwhelm.
 Therefore, let your picky eater, pick!
 Give your child some control by letting them choose which of the offered foods to eat or in what order to eat them.
 Allow your children to decide how much of the food they are going to eat.